LuchithaP/EEG-based-communication-system-for-paralysed-patients/README.md

 **Code**: Available in the repository (please specify the filename if uploaded separately). 📂

 > ⚠️ Note: Both models are still in the testing phase and require real-world validation to ensure reliability in clinical settings. 🧼

+###Future Directions 🚀

+**Clinical Trials and Validation* 🏥: Plan and conduct trials to evaluate system efficacy and safety in real-world healthcare settings.

+**Ethical Review and Compliance** 📋: Collaborate with IRBs and regulatory bodies for ethical approval and ensure compliance with medical device standards.

+**Real-Time Feedback Integration** ⏱️: Incorporate real-time feedback to improve system responsiveness and adaptability.

+**Multi-Modal Input Fusion** 🔄: Explore integration with other biosignals (e.g., eye tracking, EMG) to enhance reliability and communication depth.

+**Personalized Calibration** ⚙️: Introduce user-specific training sessions to adapt models to individual EEG signatures for improved accuracy.

+🧠 *The ultimate goal is to provide an accessible and life-enhancing tool for individuals who cannot rely on traditional communication methods.